 You know, Andy McCarthy put it very well in a piece that he wrote, sort of a summary of what came out of the Cone hearings.

-And, you know, he points out rightly so electoral victory is subpoena power, meaning Nancy Pelosi and the Democrats took over the House.
+And, you know, he points out, rightly so, electoral victory is subpoena power, meaning Nancy Pelosi and the Democrats took over the House.

 Could you imagine if they got the Senate?

-Donald Trump campaigning in Tennessee and in Missouri and in North Dakota and in Indiana and in Florida, literally has prevented what would be more than this this would be on steroids and human growth hormone, and it would be every second of every day.
+Donald Trump campaigning in Tennessee and in Missouri and in North Dakota and in Indiana and in Florida, literally has prevented what would be more than this.

-Although Senate Republicans, some of them don't support the emergency declaration of the president, but I don't think it's going to be able to, the president will veto it.
+But the Senate is not going to go along with all of this, although Senate Republicans some of them don't support the emergency declaration of the president, but I don't think it's going to be able.

-So it will, in fact, go forward, never challenged before by any other president, which is ridiculous.
+They won't overturn the president's veto, so it will in fact go forward never challenged before by any other president, which is ridiculous.

-But so it seems like at every level the Democrats have pretty much conceding that Trump Russia collusion never happened, or at least Robert Mueller never found any evidence that any of this happened.
+But so it seems like at every level, the Democrats have pretty much conceding that Trump Russia collusion never happened, or at least Robert Mueller never found any evidence that any of this happened, and so but now they just go to plan b, plan c, plan d e, f and g, and they're not even hiding it.

 It would eliminate every car on the road.

-It would guarantee Americans, you know, a sustaining wage and family and medical leave and free vacations and health care for free and retirement for free and free college education, trade school education for free.
+It would guarantee Americans, you know, a sustaining wage and family and medical leave and free, vacations and health care for free and retirement for free, and free college education, trade school education for free.

 You can't have your own private insurance.